orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 Infrastructure is there for things like navigating and storing items in any structure.

-**Central question becomes:** What is the game loop outside normal file management of an IDE.

 ---

 - Idea for chyp-like functionaltiy: Put the graphs setc at the top, invis lines, then draw them on hover, and maybe make surrounding stuff less visiable. ; context of how to apply somethig. ; minimap as ignorant ref